victornguyen/vic.codes/content/blog/hi-folks/index.md

 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
-Separated they live in Bookmarksgrove right at the `coast` of the Semantics, a large language ocean.
+Separated they live in Bookmarksgrove right at the `React.coast()` of the Semantics, a large language ocean.

 ## So it's a code block